 The Signs of “Starvation Mode”

-It should be stated now there is no one blood test that will confirm you have achieved a slowed metabolic response.
-In one manner of speaking losing weight at all means the process has begun.
+It should be stated now there is not one blood test that will confirm you have achieved a slowed metabolic response.
+In a manner of speaking, losing weight at all means the process has begun.
 But, when referring to the more worrisome side of starvation mode, there are some things you can look for to see if it is time to move into diet recovery.

 - Sudden inability to complete workouts at standard performing level

 - Increase in fluid retention on a regular basis

 - Feeling unmotivated and lacking energy

 - Increased susceptibility to colds, sore throats, and other illnesses